jaw42/jaw42.github.com/university/Statistics.md

   | Within  | Two way Related ANOVA   |
   | Mixed   | Two way Mixed ANOVA     |

-### Linear Regression
-- Comparing the means of groups along a continuum of *three or more* treatment levels.
-- Can also be used for three or more treatments set at regular intervals
-- Provides a graph with a line of best fit that passes as close as possible to all the data points.

 ### Shapiro-Wilk
 - Is the data normally distributed?
 - Compares sample distribution to normal distribution